gabecreates/timesgroup-api/data/pages/home.md

 ---
 tagline: Quality real estate through passion and responsibility
-firstFeaturedProject: Riverview
+firstFeaturedProject: 65 Broadway
-secondFeaturedProject: Pavilia Towers
+secondFeaturedProject: Riverview
-thirdFeaturedProject: Pavilia Park Towns
+thirdFeaturedProject: Pavilia Towers
 greenTagline: We build green
 greenText: >-
   Building green is an integral part of what quality means in the 21st Century.